Jewellery Care Guide

 - Wearing delicate jewellery on more than an occasional basis

-Plain silver is usually suitable for everyday wear unless it is a fragile design.
+Sterling silver is usually suitable for everyday wear unless it is a fragile design.
 It can be cleaned with a silver cleaning cloth.
 More difficult or stubborn tarnishing may require use of a commercial cleaning metal polish or silver foam.

 Gold plate is suitable for occasional wear only.
 It can be washed with warm soapy water or polished with a soft cloth.
 Do not rub vigorously or the plating could be removed.

-Oxidised silver is usually suitable for everyday wear unless it is a fragile design.
 It is best to clean oxidised silver with a soft cleaning cloth or wash with warm soapy water.
 Do not use silver dip as this can remove the oxidation.